 Yautia is a culinary family of high-starch, carbohydrate-rich root vegetables that are not all members of the same botanical family, among them yautia blanca (Xanthosoma sagittifolium, dasheen, malanga blanca), yautia amarilla (Xanthosoma atrovirens, malanga amarilla), and yautia morada (Xanthosoma violaceum, malanga morada).

 Yautia coco (Colocasia esculenta, malanga coco, taro, or cocoyam) is a different species.

-The genus of Colocasia plants is native to tropical America, while the genus Xanthosoma is native to Asia and India.
-They thrive in our region as they do in all tropical climates, and are also very popular in Cuba and Puerto Rico.
+They thrive in our region as they do in all tropical climates and are also very popular in Cuba and Puerto Rico.

 You can read more about the different types of yautias, the names for yautias in English, and see photos in our article about Dominican and Caribbean root vegetables.

 Taste and appearance

 Yautias are elongated roots with reddish-brown thin skin and potato-like flesh.
 The yautias in the Colocasia family differ in the color of the flesh: white yautia root has white flesh, yellow yautia has yellow flesh, and purple yautia has light purple flesh.